cristinasegalin/MARS/develop/build_pipeline/README.md

 # OPTIMIZED PIPELINE

-Here are the file to export optimized model of detection and pose, and to test the new optimized pipeline
+Here are thes step to export optimized model of detection and pose, and to test the new optimized pipeline

-The models can be found [here](https://www.dropbox.com/home/team_folder/MARS/D_pipeline_opt_1.1)
+The models can be found [here](http://www.vision.caltech.edu/~segalinc/git_data/develop/): `front_detection.zip, front_pose.zip, top_detection.zip, top_pose.zip`

 Be sure to have installed tensorflow 1.1 by source as you will need as well the tensorflow folder to compile some files (in case).